ktpm489/pdf-lib-patch/README.md

 </a>

 <div align="center">
-  <strong>Create and modify PDF documents in any JavaScript environment.</strong>
+  <strong>Create and modify PDF documents in any JavaScript environment And Save with password.</strong>
 </div>
 <div align="center">
   Designed to work in any modern JavaScript runtime.
 Tested in Node, Browser, Deno, and React Native environments.